 Lecture, discussion, assignments and exam

-There will be a written examination with close and short questions.
-There will also be 2 assignments.
+There will be a written examination with closed and open questions.

 The final grade for the course will be the weight average of 60% examination and 40% assignments.
 Both components need to be at least 5.0, and the final grade should be at least 5.5 to pass the course.